milenoss/mod-3-code-challenge/README.md

 #### Endpoint to show an individual Image

-Visit 'https://randopic.herokuapp.com/'.
+Visit https://randopic.herokuapp.com/ in your web browser.
 The application will assign you your very own `image_id`.  **THIS IS YOUR ASSIGNED IMAGE.
 This prevents your classmates from editing your images and vice versa**.

 **Before you start anything else, locate the variable `imageId` in the `src/index.js`.
 Replace the value of the variable with your image id, and use it as the `/:id` parameter in your initial GET request.** This will be the image you'll be working with for this code challenge.